johnyrose/res2code/instructions_for_llms.md

 # Instructions for LLMs Providing Code Prompts for `res2code` Tool

-When you write code, you will respond with a syntax that allow me to use res2code to apply them quickly.
+When you write code, you will respond with a syntax that allows me to use res2code to apply them quickly.

 If possible, you will provide me a JSON file to download instead of writing the code changes in the response.